awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

    csidriver.storage.k8s.io/fsx.csi.aws.com created
    ```

-1. Patch the driver deployment to add the service account that you created in step 3, replacing the ARN with the ARN that you noted in step 4\.
+1. Patch the driver deployment to add the service account that you created earlier, replacing the ARN with the ARN that you noted\.

    ```
    kubectl annotate serviceaccount -n kube-system <fsx-csi-controller-sa> \